opentender-ug-health/opentender/README.md

 # Tools

-* tenderapi-scraper - The data in the Digiwhist Project is provided by a REST API.
-For now it is non public and restricted on project partners.
-This script downloads the data to be imported by the Backend to the Database.
 * opentender-playbook - An ansible install script for server deployment
 * opentender-docker - An docker based installation for test purposes